 1 pound grated full-fat dry mozzarella cheese (450g; about 4 cups)

 1 1/2 ounces (45g) finely grated Pecorino Romano or Parmesan cheese

 Set aside 1/2 cup meatball mixture.
 Form remaining mixture into small balls, roughly 3/4 inch in diameter.
 Set aside on a plate in the refrigerator.

-Place aon the top rack of the oven directly under the broiler and preheat oven to its highest possible temperature.
+Place a Baking Steel on the top rack of the oven directly under the broiler and preheat oven to its highest possible temperature.